Anonymisation of research data

 Make a plan

-In any case, make a plan, laying down which techniques of anonymisation and pseudonymisation you will apply when.
-It is good to do so early on: planning will help you to set up your study in a privacy by design fashion and will reduce time and costs in the long run.
+You should make a plan as early as possible, laying down which anonymisation and pseudonymisation techniques you will apply in which research phase.
+This will help you set up your study in a privacy by design fashion and will save time and costs in the long run.

 Phases of research